-I. The proposed maximum number of mandates is considered excessive, i.e. it does not guarantee a sufficient availability for the demands of the mandate (see appendix 2).
+I. The proposed maximum number of mandates is considered excessive, i.e. it does not guarantee sufficient availability to fulfil the mandate with the required diligence (see appendix 2).

 8. Shareholder Resolutions

 Situations that do not fall under a specific recommendation are to be assessed in light of Ethos' principles of corporate governance.